ruby/setup-ruby/CONTRIBUTING.md

 This is entirely automated now since [this issue](https://github.com/ruby/setup-ruby/issues/254).
 If you do not see a new version more than 24 hours after it was released feel free to file an issue.

+## Release

+Maintainers can create a release automatically by running [this workflow](https://github.com/ruby/setup-ruby/actions/workflows/release.yml).